coreyryanhanson/knowledge-base/kb-architecture-plan.md

 ---

-## 6. Structured property values — deliberately deferred
+## 6. Structured property values — deliberately deferred (by design, not blocked)

-`upsertNodes` sets property _definitions_ and tags, not property _values_ on blocks (e.g. `:status`, `:due-date`, `:source-url`).
-That's the one real KB gap.
+`upsertNodes` sets property _definitions_ and tags, not property _values_ on blocks (e.g. `:status`, `:due-date`, `:source-url`) via MCP. **Important:** this is an **MCP-path gap, not a hard block.** The CLI `upsert block --update-properties '{…}'` and `upsert page --update-properties '{…}'` commands set property values today (`src/main/logseq/cli/command/upsert.cljs:45,55,367-388,399-437` — parses an EDN map → `:update-properties` and applies it).
+That is the **same CLI path the plan already relies on for nested reads** (§5 "Indexing source — CLI path"), so the bridge exists now.

 Recommendation: **start with tags + page refs + hierarchy only.** You can't design a property schema for knowledge you haven't captured yet; premature typed fields ossify into friction.
-Design the plugin so property-value support is a clean slot filled later when either (a) Logseq ships it in the MCP server, or (b) a clear repeated need surfaces in your actual notes (then bridge via CLI or a direct Datalog write path, never raw SQLite).
+Design the plugin so property-value support is a clean slot filled later when **a clear repeated need surfaces in your actual notes** — then bridge via CLI `upsert … --update-properties` (never raw SQLite).
+If/when Logseq ships property-value setting in the MCP server, swap the bridge to MCP behind the same interface.

+**Why this matters for §9:** because property values are reachable via CLI today, §9 option-1 (typed edges as Logseq block properties) is **not** dead — it's a viable **future migration path** off the `edges.sqlite` sidecar if Logseq property-values become first-class and you want the edge graph inside the page store instead of a derived index.
+The chosen path for v1 is still the `edges.sqlite` sidecar (§9 option-2), but the reason is "derived index matches the gbrain model and keeps Logseq untouched," **not** "properties are impossible."

 ---

 ## 7. Build order

-1. **De-risk the network path (host-side).** Rebind MCP server to VM-facing iface; set `allowedHosts`; create token; run the §3 curl probe from the VM.
-   ~15 min.
-Stops everything if this doesn't round-trip.
+1. **De-risk the network path (host-side).** Rebind MCP server to VM-facing iface; set `allowedHosts`; create token; run the §3 MCP curl probe **and** the §3 CLI-over-bridge probe from the VM. ~15 min. **Stops everything if either doesn't round-trip** — the CLI path is required for retraction detection and nested reads (§5), so it's a gate, not optional.
+While you have a server up, also run the §8 headless-MCP-surface probe (one `curl tools/call upsertNodes` against a CLI-started server) to determine whether the "always-on agent" fallback is real or aspirational — that result shapes how much abstraction to put behind the MCP/CLI interface now.
 2. **Minimal plugin: read + safe write.** `kb_list_pages`, `kb_get_page`,
    `kb_find_notes`, `kb_add_note`, `kb_append_inbox` + dry-run-by-default
    policy.
 Validate against a throwaway test graph: agent reads, appends, you